sultanadika/football-shop/README.md

 - Ensures data integrity by checking constraints (like field types, min/max values, required fields).
 - Provides user feedback by showing errors when the input doesn’t meet the rules.

+__Why do we need a csrf_token when making forms in Django?
+What can happen if we don't include a csrf_token in a Django form?
+How can this be exploited by an attacker?__

+CSRF (Cross-Site Request Forgery token) is a security feature in Django that protects your forms from malicious requests made by attackers from outside your site.

+Why CSRF is needed:

+- It ensures that form submissions come only from trusted sources (your own site).
+- It prevents attackers from tricking users into unknowingly submitting malicious requests.

+How attackers exploit the website:

+- The user is logged into site in one browser tab.
+- The attacker sends the user a malicious link or page in another tab.
+- That page submits a form request to the site (since the user is logged in, their cookies are still valid).
+- Without CSRF protection, the server would accept the request as if it came from the real user.